TriValleyCoderDojo/Minecraft-Jar-Hacks/README.md

 		return false;
 	}
 ```
-In case Eclipse does not automatically add the import statement for EntityLivingBase, you may need to manually add it
+In case Eclipse does not automatically add the import statement for EntityLivingBase, you may need to manually add it.

 ```code
 import net.minecraft.entity.EntityLivingBase;